middelink/mikrotik-fwban/README.md

 * Add a snippet to /etc/rsyslog.d to (re)send interesting messages to the mikrotik port, best thing is to filter on error conditions containing an IP you want to block.
-Example below:
+Example for rsyslog below:

   ```
   if re_match($msg, "failed for '[0-9a-f:.]*' - Wrong password") then